 As you can see this recipe is absolutely simple to make!
 It will be an instant go-to recipe for those weeknights when you are craving something comforting!

-Sides to Pair With Your Chicken Alfredo Casserole
+What Sides Pair With Chicken Alfredo?

 - Steamed or Roasted Vegetables